CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 ## Best practices

 Below are some guidelines for good data management practices.
-By browsing the data management pages you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data.
+By browsing the data management pages, you can find instructions for example of making data formats, licensing, persistent identifiers and handling sensitive data.

 ![Checklist for data management planning](../../img/Checklist_for_DMP_v1.png "Checklist for how to be successful in data management planning")